-Taking into account the area's settlement history, it is not surprising that the greatest percentage of both Fox Lake's and Dodge County's existing housing units were built prior to 1940.
-Both the town and the county experienced building spurts during the 1970s when roughly 13 percent of the Town's current housing stock was erected.
-More recently, Fox Lake added 14.1 percent of its current housing stock during the 2000-2009 time period; Dodge County added 11.5 percent.
+Taking into account the area's settlement history, it is not surprising that the greatest percentage (approximately one third) of both Fox Lake's and Dodge County's existing housing units were built prior to 1940.
+Both the town and the county experienced building spurts during the 1970s when roughly 16.6 percent of current housing stock was erected.
+More recently, Fox Lake added 10.5 of its current housing stock during the period 1995-2000; Dodge County added 10.7 percent from 1995-2000.
+The median year of structures built is 1957 for Fox Lake, 1960 for Dodge County.